Fusel alcohol

 Fusel alcohols or fuselol, also sometimes called fusel oils in Europe, are mixtures of several higher alcohols (those with more than two carbons, chiefly amyl alcohol) produced as a by-product of alcoholic fermentation.
 The word Fusel /de/ is German for "bad liquor".

 Whether fusel alcohol contributes to hangover symptoms is a matter of scientific debate.
 A Japanese study in 2003 concluded that "the fusel oil in whisky had no effect on the ethanol-induced emetic response" in the Asian house shrew.
 Additionally, consumption of fusel oils with ethanol suppressed subjects' subsequent taste aversion to alcohol, which suggested subjects' hangover symptoms were lessened, according to the journal.

 Usage

 Fusel oil and fusel-oil acetates are used in the lacquer industry as high boiling point solvents.
+The term, fusel, is the German equivalent of the English words "rotgut" or "hooch".

 Compounds

 Excessive concentrations of some alcohols other than ethanol may cause off-flavors, sometimes described as "spicy", "hot", or "solvent-like".
 Some beverages, such as rum, whisky (especially bourbon), incompletely rectified vodka (e.g. siwucha) and traditional ales and ciders, are expected to have relatively high concentrations of non-hazardous alcohols as part of their flavor profile.
 However, in other beverages, such as Korn, vodka and lagers, the presence of alcohols other than ethanol is considered a fault.

 The compounds involved are chiefly the following: